Painting bookshelves and cabinets in my den is one of the foundational pieces of this room makeover.

 I used the same paint color, Valspar's Ashen Gray, that I painted the closet doors to tie the whole wall of built-ins together.

-Before I get started, if you’re planning on painting a lot of cabinets, like in your kitchen, I recommend following the steps in this kitchen cabinet painting tutorial, where I outline lots of helpful tips to keep you sane during a kitchen remodel.
-If you’re just doing a few, or a bookshelf like mine, read on!
+Before I get started, if you're planning on painting a lot of cabinets, like in your kitchen, I recommend following the steps in this kitchen cabinet painting tutorial, where I outline lots of helpful tips to keep you sane during a kitchen remodel, or get my quick read book on painting cabinets by clicking on the image below.

 Painting Built-in Bookshelves